Delta Reserve vs. Amex Platinum: A Comprehensive Analysis

 Platinum Travel Service

-Hertz President’s Circle Status;
+Hertz President’s Circle status (enrollment required);

 Baggage Insurance Plan;